Note: This page links to Eddie Collins, Sr., the Hall of Fame player. For his son who played from 1939 to 1942, click here.

 "He was the greatest second baseman who ever lived." - Connie Mack

-Hall of Fame second baseman Eddie Collins hit .333 over a quarter century in the major leagues and was a member of four World Series champions but never won a batting title and was often overshadowed by Ty Cobb during the course of career.
+Hall of Fame second baseman Eddie Collins hit .333 over a quarter century in the major leagues and was a member of four World Series champions.
+Never winning a batting title, his offensive exploits were often overshadowed by Ty Cobb during the course of his career, as Cobb's career was nearly identical in length and time frame to his.

-While still attending Columbia University, where he was a star baseball player and quarterback on the football team, Collins made his major league debut in 1906.
-The youngest player in the majors at the time, he joined the Philadelphia Athletics, playing under the pseudonym "Sullivan".
-By 1909, he became the Athletics regular second baseman and finished second in the American League with a .347 average.
-Over the next six seasons, he hit over .300 every year, and his club became a dynasty, winning the World Series in 1910, 1911, and 1913.
+While still attending Columbia University, where he was a star baseball player and quarterback on the football team, Collins made his major league debut with the Philadelphia Athletics in 1906.
+The youngest player in the majors at the time, he played under the pseudonym "Sullivan".
+By 1909, he had become the Athletics' regular second baseman and finished second in the American League with a .347 average, batting .347/.416/.450 while adding 104 runs scored and 60 steals.
+Over the next six seasons, he hit over .300 every year while his club became a dynasty, winning the World Series in 1910, 1911, and 1913.
 Along with shortstop Jack Barry, third baseman Frank Baker, and first baseman Stuffy McInnis, Collins formed a core of the club often known as the "$100,000 infield".
 Twice in 1912, he stole 6 bases in a single game, a major league record.
-In 1914, he hit .344, scored 122 runs, and was named the AL Most Valuable Player as the Athletics reached the World Series once again.
+In 1910, he led the AL with 81 stolen bases while batting .324/.382/.418.
+From 1912 to 1914, he led the AL each year in runs scored, with totals of 137, 125 and 122.
+In 1914, he hit .344/.452/.452, leading the league in average, on base percentage and runs scored (122) en route to being named the AL Most Valuable Player as the Athletics reached the World Series once again.

-After the 1914 season, Athletics owner/manager Connie Mack dismantled the club and sold Collins to the Chicago White Sox.
-In 1917, he had his worst season in the majors up to that point, hitting below .300 for the first time as a regular, but he starred for the Sox in the World Series, hitting .409 and scoring as his team beat the New York Giants for the championship.
-Collins struggled again in 1918 (partially due to his military service during World War I), but returned to form in 1919, beginning another streak of ten seasons over .300.
+With the Federal League a real threat by luring away players with greater riches, Connie Mack came to Eddie prior to the '14 season and offered a guaranteed, five-year deal.
+Eddie declined and was promptly moved after the season during one of Connie's routine teardowns.
+Collins was sold to the Chicago White Sox for $55,000, the largest sum for a player move in history (at the time).
+He became the first of only three men (Alex Rodriguez and Giancarlo Stanton the others) to be on the move immediately following an MVP season.
+In 1917, he had his worst season in the majors up to that point, hitting below .300 for the first time as a regular (.289/.389/.363) but starred for the Sox in the World Series, hitting .409/.458/.455 and scoring four runs as his team beat the New York Giants for the championship.
+Collins struggled again in 1918, partially due to his military service during World War I, playing only 97 games with a .276/.407/.330 line.
+He returned to form in 1919, batting .319/.400/.405 with a league-leading 33 steals, and beginning another streak of ten seasons over .300.

 Collins was reportedly the highest paid member of the Sox at the time, which distanced him from several of his teammates who were part of the Black Sox Scandal.
 In fact, he reported suspicions of wrongdoing late in the 1920 season to owner Charles Comiskey, who dismissed them.
-He did, however, serve as a witness for the prosecution when the players went on trial the following year.
+He did serve as a witness for the prosecution when the players went on trial the following year.
+Through all the White Sox drama, Eddie batted .372/.438/.493 with 117 runs as the Sox folded down the stretch.
+In the 1988 film Eight Men Out, chronicling the Sox crooked play, Collins was portrayed by Bill Irwin.

 - AL MVP (1914)